callumskeet/abc-fetch/README.md

 # abc-fetch
-ABC News has a publicly accessible API which can be accessed through this node.js script.
+ABC News has a public API which can be accessed through this node.js script.
 Note that datasets created from these articles cannot be uploaded without the permission of the ABC (see the policy [here](https://help.abc.net.au/hc/en-us/articles/360001548096)).
 You're free to use the data for personal, non-commercial purposes.

 ## Install